-g) Describe how your organization accommodates applicants with special needs, such as visual impairment.
+g) Describe now your organization accommodates applicants with special needs, such as visual ow your organization accommodates applicants with special needs, such as visual impairment.

 Accommodations have been made for candidates for the clinical competency evaluation.
 Clinical accommodations for left-handed units are made provided that the candidate informs the CDHO in advance.
 Other accommodations for physical, mental or emotional reasons have been made available upon receipt of a verifying physician's letter.
 Such accommodations may be extra time to complete the clinical assignment, location in the clinic away from distractions or the opportunity to use a clinical operatory that has additional space.